dimispapa/easy-grocery-tracker/README.md

 1. When user presses "Enter" key, the app responds with adding a category or item if the user is focused on an input box.
 When on the landing page, this will conditionally submit the form that is unhidden i.e. the form that the user chose to submit.
 2. Event listeners get updated via a function that loops through buttons on the DOM, each time a new category or item is added, therefore requiring "click" event listeners on its corresponding buttons.
 The appropriate event listener and handler function gets applied based on classes or ids of elements.

-#### Error handling
+#### Error handling principles

-1. Errors get handled in each function, logging the error in the console and showing an error on page to notify the user if necessary.
+1. Errors get handled in each function, deliberately logging the error in the console and showing an error on page to notify the user if necessary.

 ### Future Features